Our Story

 Abby Bean is no stranger when it comes to raising money for education.
 Bean was involved heavily in the Fernandina Beach, Florida, High School Foundation since her son was in eighth grade.
 He is now graduated from the University of Florida and employed by Rayonier Advanced Materials, a manufacturer headquartered in Nassau County.

-“I traveled to Tallahassee frequently with Aaron (her husband and Florida Senator, Aaron Bean) and kept hearing about other counties having an education foundation,” said Bean.
+“I traveled to Tallahassee frequently with Aaron (her husband and United States Congressman, Aaron Bean) and kept hearing about other counties having an education foundation,” said Bean.
 “Over time, it became evident to us that there was a need here in Nassau County.”

 The Beans traveled to South Florida where they were the guests at an education foundation golf tournament.
 “That event solidified our decision to create the Nassau Education Foundation,” explained Bean.
 The Beans began the process of forming the Foundation in the summer of 2014 and by January of 2015, the Nassau Education Foundation was up and running.
 The Foundation has a 20-member board, comprised of business, education and community leaders from across the county.
 “We were not sure how easy it would be to get folks involved with the Foundation because we had no prior track record, but luckily for us, folks saw our vision.” added Bean.